Azure/PSRule.Rules.Azure/README.md

 The following example shows how to setup Github Actions to validate templates pre-flight.

 1. See [Creating a workflow file][create-workflow].
-2. Export rule data from templates using PowerShell.
-3. Reference `Microsoft/ps-rule` with `modules: 'PSRule.Rules.Azure'`.
+2. Reference `Microsoft/ps-rule` with `modules: 'PSRule.Rules.Azure'`.

 For example: